greg-raven/Uncommon-Sense/_posts/2011-06-19-the-philosophy-of-socialism.md

 ---
-title: 'The philosophy of socialism'
+title: "The philosophy of socialism"
 layout: post
 categories:
 - socialism